-Lalande de Pomerol Bordeaux Value Wine Guide, with a history of the Lalande de Pomerol appellation, look at the character of the wines, Producer and Chateaux Listings with links to pages on every important property in the Lalande de Pomerol region as well as to other value, Bordeaux wine communes like the satellite appellations with wine tasting notes , histories of the best Lalande de Pomerol properties, images , technical information and Bordeaux wine buying tips.
+Learn everything about Lalande de Pomerol Bordeaux with a history of the Lalande de Pomerol appellation, look at the character of the wines, and detailed profiles on all the best vineyards, wines, and chateau with wine tasting notes.
 For a look at other, important Bordeaux value wine regions: Bordeaux Value Wine Appellation Guide

 Lalande de Pomerol is small in size.
 In fact, Lalande de Pomerol is not that much different from Pomerol when it comes to the total planted acreage.
 Lalande de Pomerol has close to 1,100 hectares under vine, making it just a bit larger than Pomerol, its more prestigious neighbor.
 On average, 525,000 cases of wine are produced each year in Lalande de Pomerol.